jeffseo/EOSC114/Module-7/README.md

 This would have had a devastating effect on plant life and plankton.
 Thus, the effects from acid rain on the organisms that form the **base of the food chain or food web** had serious repercussions for all the creatures at higher trophic levels.
 For reference on how a food chain/food web operates, see a modern example below.

 **R. Consider other potential causes of the K/Pg environmental collapse**
+  1. During the late Cretaceous, the supercontinent of Pangaea was starting to fragment.
+This would have caused changes in oceanic circulation and climate.
+  2. Even more significantly, global climate would have been affected by an increase in volcanic activity, in particular, during the formation of the Deccan Traps in India, which were highly active at this time.
+Like the Siberian Traps that occurred at the end of the Permian, this activity would have produced vast quantities of gases that could have seriously affected the Earth's climate.

+The most appropriate conclusion we can derive from the observations made thus far is that the late Cretaceous biosphere was probably already stressed.
+The Chicxulub impact (or possibly others) acted as the "final nail in the coffin" taking an already "sick" biosphere further than it might have gone into a mass extinction event.

+The creatures most likely to survive all the changes in environmental conditions would have been the **generalists** who did not require specific foodstuffs or particular environments to thrive.
+It would also help if a creature were small enough to be able to hide or burrow away from the more severe environmental changes.
+On land, the creatures that were able to adapt to these changes were the **mammals**.
+And it is this group that will radiate into the Cenozoic to take over the niches vacated by the dinosaurs.

 **S. Describe the type and location of potential impactors and rate of meteor influx**
 **T. List some of the major impact features preserved on the Earth’s surface and explain why impact craters appear to be rare on Earth**
 **U. Describe some of the features and processes of crater formation**